 6. Homestead Crater – Utah

-This unexpected inland destination also happens to be one of the most amazing places to scuba dive in the US.
+This unexpected inland destination in Utah also happens to be one of the most amazing places to scuba dive in the USA.

 The site itself is unique, created from a bizarre phenomenon resulting from years of snowmelt flowing off the Wasatch Mountains and heated deep beneath the Earth.